Bale not bothered by emotional support for Denmark | Malay Mail

 When asked before the tournament, the 31-year-old said he would only reveal his future plans after the European Championship as it would cause “chaos”.

-That led to rumours Bale could retire, but he rejected the idea that he will play Saturday’s clash as if it is his final match for his country.
+That led to rumours Bale could retire, but he rejected the idea that he will play today's clash as if it is his final match for his country.

 “I’m not going to play it as if it is my last (match) because I want to get through to the next round,” he added.
 “The focus is on this game and not looking further forward.”